Cracks in Mexican political pact threaten president's reforms

-MEXICO CITY (Reuters) - The fanfare accompanying Mexican President Enrique Pena Nieto’s first months in office is increasingly being drowned out by discord in Congress that could undo his plans to raise more tax revenue and open up state oil giant Pemex to outside investment.
+MEXICO CITY, May 1 (Reuters) - The fanfare accompanying Mexican President Enrique Pena Nieto’s first months in office is increasingly being drowned out by discord in Congress that could undo his plans to raise more tax revenue and open up state oil giant Pemex to outside investment.

 A pact that Pena Nieto painstakingly built with opposition leaders to strengthen his hand in Congress risks falling apart over accusations his ruling Institutional Revolutionary Party, or PRI, has been using dirty tricks to buy votes in the first major round of state elections since July’s presidential vote.